Rent prices in cities near College Station

 College Station, TX Education Statistics

-Tips for Renting in College Station
+Tips for renting in College Station, TX

 If you are moving to College Station from Houston, be prepared for a much younger population of mostly students.
 At the same time, you are legally entitled to “quiet enjoyment”, and can force the landlord to silence noisy neighbors.

-RENTCafé is your one-stop shop for finding a great new apartment in College Station, TX.
+RentCafe is your one-stop shop for finding a great new apartment in College Station, TX.
 Easily search through a wide selection of apartments for rent in College Station, TX, and view detailed information about available rentals including floor plans, pricing, photos, amenities, interactive maps, and thorough property descriptions.
 Property owners and managers are one click away, so feel free to contact them and find out all you need to know about the apartment you’re interested in.
-Browse College Station, TX apartments with rents starting from $400 and submit your rental application today!
+Browse College Station, TX apartments with rents starting from $599 and submit your rental application today!